Chris Farley: 1991–1997: Film career

-1996 - 2022: Unfinished projects
+1996–2022: Unfinished projects

-Farley was originally cast as the voice of the title character in the animated film Shrek (2001), recording 85% of the character's dialogue, but he died just before the voice-over was completed.
-Farley's former SNL castmate Mike Myers replaced him in the role, and insisted Shrek's lines were rewritten.
+Farley was originally cast as the voice of the title character in the animated film Shrek (2001), recording 85% (or 95% by some accounts) of the character's dialogue, but he died just before the voice-over was completed.
+Farley's former SNL castmate Mike Myers replaced him in the role, and insisted Shrek's lines be rewritten.
 A story reel and animation test featuring a sample of Farley as Shrek was released in 2015 and 2022 respectively.
 The original version of Shrek was more like Farley himself, according to his brother.
 Additionally, in Dana Carvey and David Spade's podcast Fly on the Wall tribute episode to the 25th anniversary of Chris's death, John Farley said he had been approached by the studio to complete Chris's lines due to his voice sounding almost identical to his brother's.
 While lamenting he wished he had completed the film for Chris, John admitted he just could not bring himself to do it at the time, even though Chris had five days left of line readings.

 Farley was slated for another voice role in Dinosaur (2000) as a young male Brachiosaurus named Sorbus who, despite his gigantic stature, was frightened of heights.
 After his death, the character was rewritten as Baylene, an elderly female Brachiosaurus voiced by Joan Plowright.

 At the time of his death, Farley had been in talks to co-star with Vince Vaughn in The Gelfin, and to star in a biographical film about comedian Fatty Arbuckle to be written by David Mamet.
 Jim Carrey's role in the 1996 film The Cable Guy was originally intended for Farley, but scheduling conflicts forced him to decline.
 Farley was also offered the role of Ishmael (eventually played by Randy Quaid) in Kingpin, though he was forced by Paramount to turn it down to honor his commitment to star in Black Sheep.